TheBluesBand/api-auth-sentinel/README.md

 1. You can run and build the server in one step:
    ` npm run build-and-start`

+## Testing

+- To run tests, use:
+   `npm test`
+- This will execute all the test files and generate a code coverage report.

+##### Reviewing Code Coverage

+The code coverage report is generated in the coverage directory.
+You can view the HTML report by opening `coverage/lcov-report/index.html` in your browser.

 ## Scripts

 - `npm run build`: Compiles the TypeScript files into JavaScript.
 - `npm start`: Runs the compiled JavaScript files using Node.js.
 - `npm run build-and-start`: Compiles the TypeScript files and then starts the server.
+- `npm test`: Runs the tests and generates a coverage report.

 ## License